pearcej/complex/_sources/SmallWorldGraphs/BreadthFirstSearch.rst

 Breadth-First Search
 ---------------------

-When we computed shortest paths, we used a function provided by NetworkX, but I have not explained how it works.
-To do that, I’ll start with breadth-first search, which is the basis of Dijkstra’s algorithm for computing shortest paths.
+When we computed shortest paths, we used a function provided by NetworkX, but we have not explained how it works.
+To do that, we’ll start with breadth-first search, which is the basis of Dijkstra’s algorithm for computing shortest paths.

-In :ref:`Section 4.6 <G_6>` I presented ``reachable_nodes``, which finds all the nodes that can be reached from a given starting node:
+In :ref:`Section 4.6 <G_6>` we presented ``reachable_nodes``, which finds all the nodes that can be reached from a given starting node:

 ::